PayloadSecurity/VxAPI/README.md

 > To ensure that the program will work correctly, please use `python3`.
 > In Windows after having installed `python`, please add the parent folder to `PATH` environment variable.
 Now use `python` to callout the script.

+### FAQ

+##### My API Key authorization level was updated, but VxApi is still showing the old value.

+VxApi is caching key data response.
+To get the fresh one, please remove `cache` directory content and try to use application once again.

 ### License

 Licensed  GNU GENERAL PUBLIC LICENSE, Version 3, 29 June 2007